 The fact that HZO thin film coating material penetrates every nook and cranny of a PCB is exactly what makes it so effective in protecting against corrosion and water damage.
 But adversely, the material could present some challenges for electronics if applied without a thorough understanding of the design and materials used on a printed circuit board.

 Many conformal coatings, including Parylene coatings, are dielectric, meaning that the coating material is an insulator and thus a poor conductor of electrical current.
 In other words, points on a PCBA, like connectors, will not function properly in some cases once a Parylene coating has been applied.

 We have written before about what masking is, and the masterful steps that go into ensuring a device will perform perfectly after being coated.
 But what components need to be protected from the coating?
 How are they protected?
 Is parylene masking always done manually?
 Let’s dig a little deeper.

 Many of the devices that our expert technicians are tasked with tearing down and analyzing contain components that need to be shielded against HZO coating, including:

 The technical team at HZO works relentlessly to understand the construction of these components, how coatings affect their functionality, and how to develop working solutions that deliver performance and reliable functionality.

 Once the sensitive components are identified, a custom masking method is created for each one using various techniques and materials.
 HZO masking materials include things like:

 - Plugs or inserts

 Depending on the device, its complexity and customer requirements, HZO engineers will suggest either manual techniques, or semi/fully-automated masking solutions.
-HZO’s ability to offer multiple masking options makeit the perfect solution for small batch or high volume production.
+HZO’s ability to offer multiple conformal coating masking options make it the perfect solution for small batch or high volume production.